Share This Craft

 Reversible Christmas Apron

-During this time of year, many of us spend a lot of time in the kitchen—perhaps baking cookies, whipping up some fudge, or preparing brunch for Christmas Day.
-Whether you make this for yourself or your favorite chef, this apron is both cute and functional.
+During the holidays, many of us spend a lot of time in the kitchen—perhaps baking cookies, whipping up some fudge, or preparing brunch for Christmas Day.
+Whether you sew this for yourself or your favorite chef, this apron is both cute and functional.
 It’s so pretty you might want to make one for every season!
-Plus, I made it in about 2 hours, so it’s fairly quick and easy to make.
+Plus, we made this apron in about 2 hours, so it’s fairly quick and easy to make.

 Supplies & Tools: